procks/eater-8bit-cpu-programmer/README.md

 The programmer has 4 sample programs that can be selected with a button.
 It also allows programming via a serial terminal. it's used cheap CH32X033F8P6 microcontroller.

-For programming, all DIP switches must be set to the **up position** and the CPU must be in programming mode.
+Data, Address and Write directly connected to DIP switches and Write button.
+For programming, all DIP switches must be set to the **up position** (If it's not the LED will light up) and the CPU must be in programming mode.
 Then press the left button.

 Pre-programmed samples:
 - Fibonacci